pgadmin-org/pgadmin4/docs/en_US/cloud_azure_postgresql.rst

   should be accepted.
 Add multiple IP addresses/ranges separated with commas, for example: "192.168.0.50, 192.168.0.100 - 192.168.0.200"

-* User *Zone redundant high availability* option to specify High Availability option.
+* Use *Zone redundant high availability* option to specify High Availability option.
 Zone redundant high availability deploys a standby replica in a different zone.
   The Burstable instance type does not support high availability.